How to Fix Popped-Out Glasses Lenses?

 Metal frames can be a stylish choice, but fixing lenses in metal glasses requires a bit of effort.
 Here's how to do it yourself with a little care:

-Tools: You'll need a small screwdriver (often called a jeweller's screwdriver) that fits the screw in your glasses frame.
+You'll need a small keychain screwdriver that fits the screw in your glasses frame.
 You get the screwdriver for free with your Specscart eyeglasses.

 Process: